Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 The village of West Burton is so lucky!
 It has an awesome set of falls!
 Just imagine having this swim spot 5 minutes from your front door…. because it really is that easy to access from the centre of the village.

-The upper falls, Cauldron Falls, are a beautiful cascade into a deep shady plunge pool and you can walk right up to the waterfall itself (or swim obviously!)
+The upper falls, Cauldron Falls, are a beautiful cascade into a deep shady plunge pool and you can walk right up to the edge of the waterfall itself (or swim obviously- although mind not to get too close due to currents with kids!)

 The lower is more of a rocky tumble into the pool.
 Both are a great swim and paddle!